 Once I realised all of this, it was like a light switch going on.
 I was able to take action, to start practising self-care.
 I booked a cleaner to come every fortnight, just for a couple of months as I got back on my feet.
 I signed up for online grocery shopping.
 I asked friends to come and help me out with a few household DIY jobs, and I began to plan my weekends so that I would always have at least one thing to look forward to.
 The world started to seem brighter again.
 Gradually, slowly, life moved on.

-Even though I now live with my wonderful boyfriend, the experience hasn’t left me.
+Even now, a few years on, the experience hasn’t left me.
 In two years, I’ve talked to more and more people who live alone, and the messages don’t change.
 Living alone can be a wonderful, strengthening, even life-changing experience.
 A lot of people choose to do it, and never look back.
 But – particularly if you have come to living alone unexpectedly, or are facing painful challenges elsewhere in your life – it can also be incredibly tough.
 Sometimes these two sets of experiences can exist side by side.

 Some of that original group have become part of the Living Well Alone Project Team, helping draft content and survey questions, checking back for tone and meaning, and putting forward ideas for future stages of the project.
 Starting to help build a community, and figuring out what we need, while living by ourselves, to live healthy, happy and connected lives.